-Nannies and Home carers are exempt from the requirement to register as a childmidner under the Child are (Exemptions from Registration) Order 2008 if they provide childcare for no more than two families in the parents homes.
+Home childcarers (nannies/ au pair) are exempt from the requirement to register under the Childcare (Exemptions from Registration) Order 2008 if they provide childcare for no more than two families in the parents homes.
 They are currently not permitted to register on the Early Years Register and cannot therefore receive early education funding.

 What you need to know?

 You can move your provision mid-term however you must follow the terms and conditions of the provider you are currently with.

 Parents must reconfirm eligibility every 3 months.
 HMRC will remind you 4 weeks and 2 weeks in advance of your validity end date – Check ‘Reconfirmation’ on your HMRC account for the deadline date.

 If your circumstances change, you will enter a ‘Grace Period’.
 You have until the Grace Period end date to change your circumstances or you will not be able to take up your 30 hours after this date.
 Your provider will inform you of this too.